antihosting/setcapserv/README.md

 sudo ./trd -c "setcap CAP_NET_BIND_SERVICE=+eip %1" -c "%1 restart" /my/path/service_linux
 ```

-Commands would be executed in the sequence as in command line.
+Commands would be executed in the same sequence as in command line.